enovin/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9-print_comb.c: Print all the possible combinations of single-digit numbers, followed by a comma and a space, followed by a new line

+100-print_comb3.c: Print all possible different combinations of two digits, separated by a comma and a space